twodave/paytime/README.md

 To work with a demo, go to: [http://autojson.com/](http://autojson.com/).

-** NOTE: do NOT use the demo for any real transactions (unless you wish to donate to the author, of course).
+**NOTE**: do NOT use the demo for any real transactions (unless you wish to donate to the author, of course).

 ## Deployment instructions